RepEval2017/RepEval2017.github.io/shared_task.md

 <span class="c4"></span>

-<span>**Update: Thanks to funding provided by a Google Faculty Research Award (to Bowman and Lazaridou), we plan to increase the size of teh dataset to at least 5x the scale reported above.
-Details to follow.**</span>
+<span>**Update: Thanks to funding provided by a Google Faculty Research Award (to Bowman and Lazaridou), we increased the size of the dataset beyond the original 70k target, and plan to continue expanding it over the coming weeks to a final target of about 400k examples.**</span>

 <span>As in SNLI, each example will consist of two sentences and a label.
 The first sentence is drawn from a preexisting text source—either one of the sections of the</span> <span class="c2">[Open American National Corpus](https://www.anc.org/oanc/)</span><span> (OpenANC) or some other permissively licensed source.
 The second sentence is written by crowd workers as part of data collection.
 Data for each genre will be collected in a separate crowdsourcing task.
 The labels will be</span> <em>entailment</em><span>,</span> <em>neutral</em><span>, and <em>contradiction</em>, in roughly equal proportions.
 Some examples from the corpus can be seen below.</span>